microsoft/Git-Credential-Manager-for-Windows/Docs/Configuration.md

  Defines the type of authentication to be used.

- Supports Auto, Basic, AAD, MSA, and Integrated.
+ Supports Auto, Basic, AAD, MSA, GitHub, and Integrated.

+ Use AAD or MSA if the host is visualstudio.com Azure Domain or Live Account authentication, relatively.

+ Use GitHub if the host is github.com.

+ Use Integrated if the host is a Team Foundation, or other NTLM authentication based, server.

  Defaults to _Auto_.